prof-steele/C-replit-1/README.md

-# C-replit-1
+# C-replit-1 repo

-Public version of C-replit-0 because replit will not pull a private github repo.
+Public version of C-replit-0 has a stubbed main.c file.

-# Create replit project from github
+## To create a replit project from this github repo

 Click the button to create a replit project.
 Click the button to get from github.
 Enter the link copied from github.
-Click the button.
+Click the button to proceed.

+## Notes

 replit wants purchase of **cycles** to create a project from github repo, but apparently that is not true for accounts designated as an educator.